 Many people escape the summer heat by cooling their homes with air conditioners.
 While some invest in central air conditioning systems that cool their entire home, others purchase air conditioner units that can easily be installed in windows of individual rooms.
 The time it takes to cool a home depends on a number of factors, such as whether one uses central or individual air conditioners, how powerful the systems are and the age of the units.

 Most central air conditioning systems should cool a moderate, four-bedroom house by about 10 degrees Fahrenheit in three hours.
 This is highly contingent on a number of factors, such as the age of the system and the temperature outside.
+Older units that haven't been well-maintained often take longer to cool, for example.
 Regardless, the house should get noticeably colder within a few hours.
 If not, there could be something wrong with your air conditioner.

-An individual unit can cool a room in less time than a central air conditioning unit typically can, if the door and all of the windows in the room are closed.
+An individual window air conditioning unit can cool a room in less time than a central air conditioning unit typically can, if the door and all of the windows in the room are closed.
+However, the rest of the home will still be warm since window units only cool one room.
 A relatively small, 10-by-10-foot bedroom should become noticeably colder in 20 minutes, reaching a more comfortable, colder temperature in about an hour.

 Evaporative cooling systems are different in that they cool air through the evaporation of water, rather than through vapor-compression or water-absorption cycles, like most typical air conditioning units.
 These systems are good to use in hot, dry climates.
 When compared to traditional air conditioning units, evaporative cooling systems tend to take longer to cool a desired area as well, as the air is cooled in spaced-out cycles.
 About 15 cooling cycles occur per hour, so the desired temperature may not be reached for a few hours or more depending on the size of the home.